lukketotte/wishart/README.md

 # wishart
-Laplace approximation using wishart
+Laplace approximation using wishart rather than normal.
-Hellooooo